Section Heading Background Image

 Antibodies Against Measles

-How does the CDC define evidence of immunity?
+How does the CDC define evidence of immunity against measles?

 • Two doses of measles-containing vaccine for school-age children and adults at high risk, including college students, healthcare personnel, and international travelers